smontanari/code-forensics/README.md

 * **commit-message-analysis**

 #### List all available tasks
+There are different options to print all the available tasks.

-All available tasks can be printed, along with their description, by executing the following command:
+The `help` task itself will list all the tasks along with their description, e.g.:
 ```
 $ gulp help
 ```

-Alternatively it's always possible to print all the tasks names with or without their dependencies using gulp cli options, e.g. `gulp -T` or `gulp --tasks-simple`.
+If you're interested in inspecting the dependencies between tasks you can leverage gulp version 4 way of displaying exeactly that in a nice tree-like format: run `gulp -T` or `gulp --tasks`.

 #### Task usage information
 In order to learn which parameters can be passed to a task you can type the following command: